 Dog Diaries 13: Fido

-Meet Fido, the mutt who stole Honest Abe’s heart!
+In Kate Klimo’s Fido, meet the mutt who stole Honest Abe’s heart!

 Before he was the 16th president of the United States, before he presided over a nation embroiled in civil war, before he ended slavery, Abraham Lincoln was a country lawyer with a soft heart for all God’s creatures, big and small.